Category - Politics

 What good is the CIA?

-Tuesday, February 27, 2007 by Jonathan Teller-Elsberg
+Tuesday, February 27, 2007

-Categories: History, Militarism, News, Politics
+Categories: News, History, Militarism, Politics

 The fact that so much of what the “intelligence” community does is done in secret makes it a little hard to judge the worth of their efforts.
 But here are a few things to consider.